-As we discussed earlier, BMA and information criterion weighting are undesired against many similar weak models.
+As we have discussed earlier, BMA and information criterion weighting are undesired against many similar weak models.
 We may remedy this by a careful construction of priors.
 For example, \cite{george2010dilution} establishes dilution priors to compensate for model space redundancy in linear models, putting smaller weights on those models that are close to each other. \cite{fokoue2011bias} introduce prequential model list selection to obtain an optimal model space.

 Stacking is prior invariant and immune to model duplication.
-Nevertheless, all methods discussed in the present paper fit models separately, and is thereby limited in that it does not pool information between the different model fits.
+Nevertheless, all methods discussed in the present paper fit models separately, and are thereby limited in that they do not pool information between the different model fits.
 The benefit of stacking depends only on the span of the model list \citep{le2016bayes}, and models to be stacked should be as different as possible \citep{breiman1996}.
-In light of Theorem \ref{thm_stacking_seperate}, the ideal situation of stacking is when models can offer different predictive density \emph{pointwisely}.
+In light of discussion in Section \ref{sec_novel}, the ideal situation of stacking is when models can offer different predictive density pointwisely.

-In general, we do not recommend construct an extremely large list of models (e.g. subset regression) and aggregate them in a black box way, as in that setting we would recommend moving to a continuous model space that encompasses all separate models.
+In general, we do not recommend constructing a large list of weak models (e.g., subset regression) and aggregate them in a black box way, as in that setting we would recommend moving to a continuous model space that encompasses all separate models.
 We prefer to carefully construct component models that would have individually fit the data as much as possible, and all admissible estimators for parameters should be considered before the optimization procedures.